2.6 Characteristics of the accounting-related internal control and risk management system and explanatory report of the Management Board

 METRO’s accounting-related internal control and risk management system employs coordinated instruments and measures for the prevention, early detection, assessment and management of risks.
 The Corporate Accounting department of METRO AG is responsible for the group-wide implementation of these instruments and measures.

-Building on the “Internal Control – Integrated Framework” concept of the Committee of Sponsoring Organizations of the Treadway Commission (COSO), the Corporate Accounting department of METRO AG has defined group-wide minimum requirements regarding the design of the accounting-related internal control system of METRO AG, the sales lines and the major service companies.
+Building on the ‘Internal Control – Integrated Framework’ concept of the Committee of Sponsoring Organizations of the Treadway Commission (COSO), the Group Governance department within the Corporate Accounting department of METRO AG has defined group-wide minimum requirements regarding the design of the accounting-related internal control system of METRO AG, the sales lines and the major service companies.
 With these requirements, the company particularly wants to ensure adherence to the relevant accounting standards and the respective internal guidelines (for example the IFRS accounting guideline).

-Among others, these requirements cover the design and implementation of controls, monitoring the effectiveness of controls and reporting about effectiveness analyses.
+Among others, these requirements cover the design and implementation of controls, monitoring the effectiveness of controls and reporting on effectiveness analyses.